Skip to main content

 How do I price forestry mulching?

 Forestry mulching is priced at $150-$300 per hour or $2,500-$4,500 per day depending on machine size and vegetation density.
 For per-acre pricing, expect $1,800-$3,500 per acre for medium brush, with heavy vegetation costing $3,500-$5,500+ per acre.
 Always walk the site before quoting.
+For a deeper look at the forestry mulching business model, see our guide to starting a forestry mulching business.

 How much should I charge for brush clearing?